nicholas-fong/KML-to-GeoJSON/README.md

 You can achieve the same with online tool [GPS Visualizer](https://www.gpsvisualizer.com/).

-This python code offers an offline solution.
+This Python code offers an offline solution.
 If you have recorded gpx tracks using mobile phones, you can use this code to clean up/smooth the elelvation profile of the gpx tracks.